 The School Board also has the obligation to offer any part-time posts available by this same method.
-Teachers who acquire a workload of at least 240 hours in a given school year and who hold a Quebec teaching permit must be given part-time contracts.
+Teachers who acquire a workload of at least 200 hours in a given school year and who hold a Quebec teaching permit must be given a part-time contract.